stormpath/stormpath-sdk-java/extensions/spring/docs/source/request.rst

 The |project| ensures important Stormpath objects are available to you during a request:

-* The Stormpath SDK ``Client`` instance, in case you want to communicate with Stormpath for any behavior that the plugin does not automate.
+* The Stormpath SDK ``Client`` instance, in case you want to communicate with Stormpath for any behavior that the |project| does not automate.
 * The Stormpath ``Application`` instance that corresponds to your web application.
 * A Stormpath ``Account`` instance that represents the current authenticated user account making a request to your web application.